scott-eric-kaufman/the-whole-sek/content/the-valve/2006-03-06-sexy-historicism.md

 _An historicist must be on intimate terms with his or her chosen moment of composition.
 This requires exhaustive study of both the primary sources produced during that moment and the secondary ones written about it._

-Presumably scholars also need to know about things, written by previous generations, that  their author &amp; that author’s cohort were still absorbing in that chosen moment?
+Presumably scholars also need to know about things, written by previous generations, that  their author & that author’s cohort were still absorbing in that chosen moment?

 _Historicism has become increasingly popular in literature departments because its appeal is inherently literary._

 The “inherently literary” bit caught my eye...largely because I don’t get it, I guess.
-Literariness, to me, is a sort of synonym for intertextuality - a function of the inheritance &amp; the renovation of form.
+Literariness, to me, is a sort of synonym for intertextuality - a function of the inheritance & the renovation of form.
 A diachronic effect as opposed to the synchronic scenario depicted in your bit about the chosen moment of composition.
 Not, of course, that we can have one without the other, but you seem to be saying that the “moment” trumps the tradition in terms of the formation of investigatable literariness.

 By  on 03/07/06 at 02:13 AM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/sexy_historicism/#7975)
 []()

 I forgot to write the main thing I wanted to say, which is only to observe that this question of sexiness - Historicism: Hot or Not? - reminds me of a lot of things I’ve read lately on librarians’ blogs reporting a resurgence of that whole erotic fascination with libraries, archives, and catalogues.
 It seems to be about librarians taking off their glasses etc etc etc, as you might expect, but it also apparently has to do with the current craze for research, clue-hunting, systems, and cataloguing, a la user-created tags, 43 Things, and so forth.
 (Maybe the Da Vinci Code also.)

 So perhaps the image of the scholar rummaging in archives just _is_ a turn-on, not in need of any extra saucing up.
-Then again this is a conversation librarians seem to be having about &amp; amongst themselves so there may be an element of wishful thinking going on there.
+Then again this is a conversation librarians seem to be having about & amongst themselves so there may be an element of wishful thinking going on there.

 By  on 03/07/06 at 02:24 AM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/sexy_historicism/#7976)
 []()

-_Presumably scholars also need to know about things, written by previous generations, that their author &amp; that author’s cohort were still absorbing in that chosen moment?_
+_Presumably scholars also need to know about things, written by previous generations, that their author & that author’s cohort were still absorbing in that chosen moment?_

 You presume correctly.